State funeral: Italy

-Public mourning, either national or local, is declared following the dispositions of the Prime Minister's decrees.
-The flags are flown at half-mast outside of public buildings, while inside they display two black ribbons, with the exceptions provided for military flags, when required by military protocol.
+Public mourning, either national or local, is declared following the provisions of the prime minister's decrees.
+The flags are flown at half-mast outside public buildings, while inside they display two black ribbons, with the exceptions provided for military flags when required by military protocol.

 If the departed held a public office, the body can lie in state in the building of the office's institution.
-In other cases it is followed the will of the family, the traditions of the office or the local customs.
+In other cases, the will of the family, the traditions of the office, or the local customs are followed.

-Outside of the cases provided for by the protocol, for example during natural events that deeply impact the community, solemn funerals can be arranged and the six people who carry the coffins are members of the Civil Protection.
+Outside the cases provided for by protocol, for example during natural events that deeply impact the community, solemn funerals can be arranged and the six people who carry the coffins are members of the Civil Protection.